Tomato Shirley F1 5 seeds

 Check out How to Grow Tomatoes from Seeds below

 It is best to start with smaller cell trays if you are using them as the transplanting process is a big part of producing healthy tomato starts.
 Seeds should be placed on pre moistened soil and covered with approximately 1/8” of potting mix.
 Water in well.
-Since tomatoes are a warm growing plant, bottom heat will both speed up germination and prevent certain cold related rots.
+Since tomatoes are a warm growing plant, tomato seeds will love some bottom heat which both speed up germination and prevent certain cold related rots.

 Care of Seedlings

 Let seedlings dry slightly between watering but avoid letting them wilt.
 Avoid chlorinated tap water, water can be filtered or left out overnight to allow the chlorine to dissipate.
 A weekly weakly fertilizer regime is best for small plants.
 Something like a 5-5-5 NPK will work great (you can just dilute stronger fertilizer).
 If growing under a cover of any sort, be sure to slowly acclimate them to drier air as they grow so they do not wilt when transplanted.
 This can be done by simple wedging open the cover a small amount at a time or taking the lid off of the tray for short periods at first and then longer and longer.

 Once your Tomato plants reach the 3 or 4 leaf stage (the seed leaves plus some true leaves), it is time to transplant them.
 Take your basic potting mix and add some of your favourite compost and other amendments like blood, kelp or bone meal as directed on the package.
 These are quite inexpensive and will really help you have the healthies possible tomato starts.
 It is also a good idea to add something for a bit of extra drainage, like sand or vermiculite.
 This is best in a 1:3 ratio (sand:soil) for sand and a 1:4 (vermiculite:soil) ratio for vermiculite.